jakutis/ava-vs-jest/issue.m4.md

 * the only features that Jest bundles and we use and thus need to add to AVA, are assertion library and JSDOM:
   * for assertion library, latest `chai` is used there
   * for JSDOM, latest `jsdom` is used there
-* default `max-old-space-size` of Node.js is 512MB.
+* Node.js memory control is performed via the `max-old-space-size` argument, default is 512MB
 * the results are for Linux 4.19.0 kernel on `Intel(R) Core(TM) i7-7820HQ` CPU with `32GB` of RAM
 * degree of parallelism for both AVA and Jest are set to 4
 * in the benchmarks AVA test reporter is normal (names of all tests are printed), while Jest is silenced (no test name output)